 Billing and Claims for Kaiser Permanente Members

 Kaiser Permanente members' benefits allow them to be treated in any of our clinics or by one of our contracted providers in our service areas.
-The Kaiser Permanente member is subject to the same business practices and prior authorization policies as a Group Health member.
+The Kaiser Permanente member is subject to the same business practices and prior authorization policies.

 If you have any questions regarding the Visiting Member process, have a Kaiser Permanente member to set up, or for billing or benefit questions for a Kaiser Permanente member, contact the Visiting Member Unit toll-free at 1-800-446-4296 or 509-241-7798.
 For prior-authorization questions, contact Review Services.